BEXIS2/Documents/Docs/Administration.md

 ### Edit a Party

-1. Go to [[!LINK_CONFIGURE]](../docs/General#roles) **Settings → Manage Parties**
+1. Go to [[!LINK_CONFIGURE]][def] **Settings → Manage Parties**
-2. On the **Manage Parties** page select the party you want to edit and click the **Edit icon** on the right-hand side.
+2. On the **Manage Parties** page select the party you want to edit and click the [[!LINK_EDIT]][def] icon on the right-hand side.
-3. The form opens with the existing values
+3. The form of the party opens.
 4. Make the necessary changes and click **Save** to apply them, or **Back to party manager** to return to the overview table without saving.

 ### Delete a party

-1. Go to [[!LINK_CONFIGURE]](../docs/General#roles) **Settings → Manage Parties**.
+1. Go to [[!LINK_CONFIGURE]][def] **Settings → Manage Parties**.
-2. Find the party in the table and click the [[!LINK_DELETE]](../docs/General#roles) icon.
+2. Find the party in the table and click the [[!LINK_DELETE]][def] icon.
 3. The party form opens.
 Click **Delete** to remove the party or **Back** to return to the overview table without deleting.

 ## Manage Relationships
+Relationships between parties are predefined by administrators during the configuration of a BEXIS2 instance.
+These definitions determine which party types can be related to each other and how.

+The relationships of a party are managed in the **Relationships** tab in the party form.

-### Create
+### Create a Relationship
-Every party could have relationships with the other parties.
-The party relationships tab in Edit or create a party is to manage these relationships.
-  To create a new relationship, click Create and see the following window.
-Here, you see all the available party relationship types, which depend on the definitions we already have.
-The numbers in parentheses show the number of current relationships and the maximum number of relationships that this party to this relationship type can have.

-Clicking on one of them shows more options and available parties to make a relationship.

-Selecting a party asks you to enter some information; by default, it fills some fields.
-Title here is the title of this relationship, start and end date are essential and will set the duration of this relationship.
-This duration should fit the source and target parties' duration; otherwise, you will face an error.

-You will face this error if no party or party relationship type is defined.
+1. Go to [[!LINK_CONFIGURE]][def] **Settings → Manage Parties**.
+2. Open the **Relationships** tab in the Create Party or Edit Party form.
+3. Click the **Add** button to open the **New Party Relation** window.
+This window lists all available relationship types.
+4. Select the desired relationship type by checking the corresponding checkbox.
+This action expands the section and displays all available parties that can be linked.
+5. Select one or more (if possible) target parties and provide the required details which may vary depending on the party like start date, end date, description.
+6. Click **Save** to create the relationship.

-### Edit and view a relationship
+### View or Edit a Relationship

-You can edit the relationship by clicking on the edit icon (pencil figure) on the last column of each relationship.
-Moreover, by clicking on the view icon (eye figure), you are able to see the details of a relationship.
+1. Go to [[!LINK_CONFIGURE]][def] **Settings → Manage Parties**.
+2. On the **Manage Parties** page select the party whose relationship you want to edit or view.
+    - Click [[!LINK_VIEW]][def] on the right-hand side to open and review the details of the party.
+You find the Relationships in the relationsship tab.
+    - Click [[!LINK_EDIT]][def] on the right-hand side to open an editable form of the party.
+Go to the relationships tab and apply your changes.
+3. After making your changes, click **Save** to apply them or **Cancel** to discard them.

-### Delete a relationship
+### Delete a Relationship

+1. Go to [[!LINK_CONFIGURE]][def] **Settings → Manage Parties**.
+2. On the **Manage Parties** page select the party whose relationship you want to delete.
+Click [[!LINK_EDIT]][def] on the right-hand side to open an editable form of the party.
+3. In the relationships tab, locate the **Relationship** you want to remove.
+Click the [[!LINK_DELETE]][def] icon on the right-hand side of the relationship entry.
+4. Confirm the deletion in the dialog window.

-Clicking on the delete icon (trash figure) on the last column of each relationship, you can delete a relationship if the minimum cardinality of its relationship type is preserved.
+> Note: A relationship can only be deleted if the minimum cardinality defined for its relationship type is preserved.
+If this rule is violated, a message window will appear indicating that the relationship cannot be deleted.